loganallen/JavaGraphicsFramework/README.md

 # BasicJavaGraphics
-This repository contains java files containing a basic framework for graphical creations.
+This repository contains java files containing a basic framework for a graphics program.
 JFrames, JPanels, and Graphics are implemented.